-Depending on the settings that were selected for ID Display (see page 126), the Port Number and/or the Port Name display at the right of the toolbar.
-The meanings of the toolbar icons are given in a table on page 226.
+Depending on the settings that were selected for ID Display (see page 138), the Port Number and/or the Port Name display at the right of the toolbar.
+The meanings of the toolbar icons are given in a table on page 237.

 When the toolbar displays mouse and keyboard input has no effect on the server connected to the port.
-To carry out operations on the server, close the toolbar by clicking its \mathbf{X} icon.
+To carry out operations on the server, close the toolbar by clicking its X icon.

-To return to the Port Access Connections page, either click the appropriate icon (see The Toolbar Icons, page 226), or tap the GUI hotkey again.
+To return to the Port Access Connections page, either click the appropriate icon (see The Toolbar Icons, page 237), or tap the GUI hotkey again.

 Note: 1.
-You can adjust the toolbar transparency (see Video Settings, page 78).
+You can adjust the toolbar transparency (see Video Settings, page 87).

-2. The toolbar functions and icons are also incorporated in the Control Panel.
-If you choose to enable them in the Control Panel (see Control Panel Configuration, page 99), you can disable the Toolbar (see User Preferences, page 126 for details).
-To recall the Port Access Connections page when there is no Toolbar, simply tap the GUI hotkey twice.
+- 2. The toolbar functions and icons are also incorporated in the Control Panel.
+If you choose to enable them in the Control Panel (see Control Panel Configuration, page 107), you can disable the Toolbar (see User Preferences, page 138 for details).
+To recall the Port Access Connections page when there is no Toolbar, simply tap the GUI hotkey twice. - 3.
+The Port Toolbar function is only supported by Win / Java Client.